scothar/utils/printRequest/README.md

 # Simple Server
-This is a simple server that logs the requests to the console.
+This is a simple server that logs HTTP POST bodies to the console.
 You can use it, for instance, as the webhook server for a Twilio callback, in order to see the requests.

 ## Requirements
 You must install express